12 Best Burr Coffee Grinders of 2023

 The benefits of Baratza Sette 270 are the range of grind settings, the fast grind speed, and the build quality.
 Baratza Sette 270 is easy to use daily once you get used to the grind settings.
 You can select the grind time from the front panel, which is adjustable to 1/100th of a second. you can program up to three grind times for one-touch grinding.
 You'll need to select both the macro and micro settings for your desired grind size, controlled by two rings just above the grounds chute.

-The American brand Baratza produced the Sette 270, and this grinder is part of the brand’s prosumer range.
+The American brand Baratza produced the Sette 270, and this grinder is part of the brand's prosumer range.
 Like all Baratza grinders, the Sette 270 is built to last, and you can repair it if required.
-You can buy the Baratza Sette 270 grinder on Amazon.
-The retail price is around $400.
+Read our Baratza Sette 270 espresso grinder review to know more.

 Eureka Mignon Silenzio is an automatic flat burr grinder.
 It's part of the Mignon range of grinders and is designed to be quieter than other electric grinders.
 Mignon Silenzio features 50mm stainless steel flat burrs powered by a 1350 RPM motor.
 The standout feature of this coffee grinder is the sound-insulated casing, filled with rubber mounts, gaskets, and covers.
 This reduces vibration and makes the grinder approximately 20dB quieter than other grinders.
 Eureka Mignon features a stepless grinder, which means you can make infinite adjustments to your grind settings.
 It's best used for espresso, as it does lose some consistency when grinding at coarser settings.